IBM-Cloud/docs/support/index.md

 ## Getting help
 {: #getting-help}
 To open a support ticket or find other help options, you can go to Account and Support.
-You can also go directly to the Stack Overflow or developerWorks Answers forum to search information or post questions.
+You can also go directly to the Stack Overflow or developerWorks (dW) Answers forums to search information or post questions.
 {:shortdesc}

 ### Using Account and Support